Pick Your Perfect Pumpkin

 Donning hues in unearthly blues, Jarrahdale is a rare heirloom pumpkin from Australia.
 Its golden colored flesh is mildly sweet, stringfree and great for baking.
 Although most people buy it for its cool color, squatty shape and deep ribs, this is also our most highly recommended pumpkin for pies.

-The following varieties are notable for painting, carving, decorating or even just using as a festive fall centerpiece.
+The following varieties are notable for painting, carving, decorating or a festive fall centerpiece.

 Watch out for this behemoth!
 Big Max is a hefty pumpkin which makes a statement with your fall-themed decorations.
 It has cheerful, bright orange skin and tends to have one flat side from lazing about on the ground.